 - Provide resources and support for community use of Hearing Assistive Technology.

-- Provide noise measurements and audiology consultation services.
+- Provide hearing loss prevention and audiology consultation services.

 - Partner with community agencies in providing hearing and balance diagnostic and treatment services.